Before you start the import, make sure your spreadsheet is optimized for importing.

 Any data containing commas is also worth a review.
 For values with commas, the entire value needs to be quoted.
 For example, say you have this text:

 In your spreadsheet, this needs to be:

-Any value with a comma needs to be contained in double quotes, so that the comma is escaped.
+All values, including blank values, must be contained in double quotes so that the comma is escaped.